-How to get there: This cave is located 14 km northeast of Thakhaek on Route 12, near the village of Ban Songkhone.
+How to get there: This cave is located 14 kilometers northeast of Thakhaek on Route 12, near the village of Ban Songkhone.
 From the bridge over the Houay Xienglieb Creek you can either walk or ride a boat to the cave.
-There are several kiosks on the road; a dirt track on the right hand side leads to the cave (approximately 400m).
+There are several kiosks on the road; a dirt track on the right hand side leads to the cave (approximately 400 meters).

 Tourism Marketing Department, Misnistry Of information Culture and Tourism

 Lane Xang Avenue, Hatsadi Village,Chanthabouly District, Vientiane Capital